If we’re being completely honest, you’re not getting the full Colorado experience unless you’re spending some time off the grid in our great outdoors.

 With such a cycle-centric culture, we literally can’t imagine life without bikes.
 Check out these easy bike-sharing options — perfect for pedaling from point A to B.

-With 88 stations and 700 bikes in Denver and 600 bikes and 42 stations in Boulder, B-Cycle makes pedal-powered exploring a cinch.
+With 600 bikes and 42 stations in Boulder, B-Cycle makes pedal-powered exploring a cinch.

 Download the Zagster app to easily snag some wheels from one of Fort Collins Bike Share’s more than 20 stations.